5afe/storageless-account/README.md

 # Storageless Account

-This repository includes a proof-of-concept of a smart account that does not use any storage during regular operation.
+This repository includes a proof of concept of a smart account that does not use any storage during regular operation.
 That is, the account itself does not read storage when checking signatures, potentially allowing for nested smart accounts to be used.